zeruhur/plerion/_solo_spacefarer/01_intro.md

 # Intro

 Welcome to _Solo Starfarer_.
-This booklet serves as a companion to "Loner," the Space Opera Adventure Game based on Cairn.
-To make use of these additional rules, you'll require the core book.
+This booklet serves as a companion to _Plerion_, the Space Opera Adventure Game based on Cairn.
+To make use of these additional rules, **you'll require the Core Book**.

 Here, you won't find information on character creation, combat, or equipment.

 Within these pages, you'll discover suggested approaches and procedures, but consider them as flexible guidelines.
 All its components are modules that you can "turn on or off" according to your taste.
 After all, this is your game!
 Do you wish to chart the vast reaches of interstellar space?
-Utilize the exploration procedure and the star system generation tables from the core book.
+Use the Exploration Procedure and the Star System Generation tables.
 Interested in scavenging a derelict vessel adrift in the cosmos?
-Employ the installation generation system and embark on your exploration.
+Employ the Installations Generator and embark on your exploration.
 Fancy venturing into speculative trading?
 Why not!

 The only limit is your imagination.
 Here, we offer you a structural framework for those moments when inspiration may be lacking to kickstart your adventure.